 The prices depend on the area of the flat, but first of all, on the location.
 The closer to the center, the higher the price is.

 Cost of rent in Beijing

 When deciding whether to rent a flat in Beijing, you can’t forget about paying monthly fees.
-Taking 85m2’s flat as an example, the costs for monthly fees are about 200 to 897 yuan per month (approx. 29 – 129 USD).
-These are chargers for heating, electricity, water, and garbage.
-If you want access to the Internet with an unlimited data limit, it will be an additional cost of about 70 – 150 yuan per month (approx. 10 – 22 USD).
+Taking an 85m2’s flat as an example, the costs for monthly fees are about RMB 200 to 520 per month (approx. USD 30–75).
+These are electricity, trash, water, and heating bill.
+If you want access to the Internet with an unlimited data limit, it will be an additional cost of about RMB 90–300 per month (approx. USD 13–44).